 The exam will consist of about 15 to 20

 short-answer questions.
-Some of them will consist of me describing an
+Most of them will consist of me describing an

 exam, I will not ask you to lisk the variables in an experiment and